Aviation in Romania: Early military aviation

 The Romanian Army took an interest in aviation from the earliest days, facilitating the construction of the Vlaicu I in 1910.
-The next year, the Army formed the Aviation Group, which over the next few years was equipped with locally manufactured Farman biplanes under license and also acquired two Blériot monoplanes, several Bristol-Coandă monoplanes and two Morane Type F monoplanes.
+The next year, the Army formed the Aviation Group, which over the next few years became equipped with locally manufactured Farman biplanes under license and also acquired two Blériot monoplanes, several Bristol-Coandă monoplanes and two Morane Type F monoplanes.
 On 1 April 1913, it became the Military Aeronautics Service (Serviciul de Aeronautică Militară); the Corps of Permanent Airmen (Corpul Aeronauților Permanți) was also established on this date.
 Three months later, they engaged in reconnaissance sorties over the Bulgarian border at the start of the Second Balkan War.
 During the same war, the Romanian airmen also flew reconnaissance and leaflet drop missions over the Bulgarian capital, the Romanian Aeronautics Service thus becoming the first air arm to fly over an enemy capital city.

 The Romanian Air Corps was established on 15 September 1915, at a time during the First World War when Romania was still neutral.
 That same year, even before Romania joined the Western Powers in 1916, it was supplied with 44 aircraft by France.
 During the ensuing defeat of Romanian forces, the Air Corps was chronically short of serviceable aircraft and supplies and was reorganised several times.

 After World War I, the Air Corps again saw action in the 1919 campaign to secure Transylvania from Hungary.
 By then, the Air Corps was in a sorry state; but following the collapse of the Hungarian communist regime the Air Corps gained 150 captured aircraft.
 From then on, the air arm grew steadily, being reorganized in 1924 into the Aeronautica Regală Română (ARR, lit.
 'Romanian Royal Aeronautics').
 Further aircraft were acquired from France, and licensed production was set up at various centres.
 By the early 1930s, Romanian aviation began producing more native designs and types such as the SET 10, SET XV, IAR 14 and IAR 15 fighters.
 However these were not yet judged adequate, and for a period front line fighter squadrons were equipped with Polish PZL fighters, examples of which were both purchased and manufactured.
 In the late 1930s, the ARR also significantly developed its bombing capabilities and the IAR 37 light reconnaissance bomber went into production.

 As World War II loomed in 1939, Romania found itself in a precarious position and made many treaties with its neighbours.
 One result of this was a change of supplier; a number of German aircraft were procured and IAR licensed production of the Junkers Jumo 211Da aero engine.
 In response, Britain began supplying frontline aircraft, although only a few Hawker Hurricanes and Bristol Blenheims arrived in the few days left before hostilities would begin.